jbittel/django-mama-cas/docs/settings.rst

    :default: ``False``

-   If set, allows the user to control transparency of the single sign- on process.
+   If set, allows the user to control transparency of the single sign-on process.
 When enabled, an additional checkbox will be displayed on the login form.

+.. attribute:: MAMA_CAS_ENABLE_SINGLE_SIGN_OUT

+   :default: ``False``

+   If set, causes single sign-out requests to be sent to all active services when a user logs out.
+It is up to each service to handle these requests and terminate the session appropriately.

 .. _phpCAS: https://wiki.jasig.org/display/CASC/phpCAS